ann-w/towards-a-deeper-understanding-of-reasoning-capabilities-in-large-language-models/README.md

 # Towards-a-deeper-understanding-of-reasoning-capabilities-in-large-language-models

 This is the code repository accompanying the paper 'Towards a deeper understanding of reasoning capabilities in large language models'.
+You can find the paper [here](https://arxiv.org/pdf/2505.10543).

 # 1. Installation